dinesh0666/LiteRAG.js/README.md

 LiteRAG.js is a **lightweight RAG (Retrieval-Augmented Generation) framework** that helps you build intelligent search and Q&A systems.
 Perfect for:

-- 🏢 **Internal company knowledge bases** - Search across documentation, wikis, and internal docs
+- 🏢 **Internal knowledge bases** - Search across documentation, wikis, and internal docs
 - 💬 **Chatbot context retrieval** - Give your LLM accurate, relevant context
 - � **Document Q&A systems** - Ask questions about your documents
 - 🔍 **Semantic search** - Find content by meaning, not just keywords